 NOTE FROM Doug:

 Welcome to Books for Men.
 Thanks for stopping by.
-Here on the website, you’ll find the newsletter, more about the podcast, and all the episodes with transcripts.
+Here on the website, you’ll find the newsletter, more about the podcast, and of course, all the episodes.
 The pod is available on all major distro platforms—Apple, Spotify, etc. I’m deeply passionate about the mission of Books for Men: to inspire (more) men to read.
-I’m always playing around with new episode formats that I think you might enjoy or that will be impactful.
+So I’m always playing around with new episode formats that I think you might enjoy or will be impactful.
 But to me, unless you’re testing, maintainability is the most important thing (most of the time.)
 Why?
 Compounding.
 It’s a theory, I could be wrong but it’s one I believe in.
-For you, it just means you can be assured of weekly episodes.
+For you, it just means weekly episodes.
 Right now, every Monday.
 As of this writing, we’re at almost 200.
 Come check it out.

 If you enjoy the podcast, please share it with other men and subscribe on your favorite podcast platform.
 Sharing and subscribing are the best ways to help new listeners find the show and inspire (more) men to read.
 (Rating the pod, which takes two seconds, literally, is a close third.
 Just saying.)